Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Comfortable weather, clear skies, ideal for open-air discovery.

-Higher prices for accommodation, more visitors at attractions.
+Higher prices for accommodation, an increase in visitors at attractions.

 March - May